-Among other tasks, our client is using the model to optimise their valve’s design, allowing them to improve the slide valve design and eliminating the need for a complex series of tests in their testing facility.
-Furthermore, continuing the modelling process is helping to fulfil the aim of integrating the valve model into a more comprehensive overall model of the roll stabilisation system.
+Among other tasks, our client is using the model to optimize their valve’s design, allowing them to improve the slide valve design and eliminating the need for a complex series of tests in their testing facility.
+Furthermore, continuing the modelling process is helping to fullfil the aim of integrating the valve model into a more comprehensive overall model of the roll stabilization system.
 By considering the pump, electronic control system and the rolling factor itself, it will be possible to investigate behaviour during a typical driving manoeuvre more precisely.
 This will improve the understanding of cause and effect and enable the important system parameters not included in the valve’s design to be coordinated in a targeted way.

-The model is structured in such a way that allows the adjustment of design parameters, such as the clearance of leakage gaps, to be analysed directly.
+The model is structured in such a way that allows the adjustment of design parameters, such as the clearance of leakage gaps, to be analyzed directly.
 CFD calculations are used to work out complicated model parameters, such as hydraulic drag coefficients or flow force.
 If measurements are unable to be taken from prototypes, such methods increase the models’ performance considerably.